Consonant Blends Examples & Word Lists (Consonant Clusters)

 Are you looking for step-by-step, self-paced phonics instruction?

-Take a look at Scholar Within’s Summer Reading Program.
+Take a look at Scholar Within’s At-Home Online Reading Program with Spelling and Phonics.

-Scholar Within’s programs include a variety of consonant blend activities for all ages with card games that are included.
+Scholar Within’s programs include a variety of consonant blend activities for all ages, including card games.

 5 Star Reviews